 The first destroyer built by Ingalls, the Forrest Sherman class USS Morton (DD 948), was delivered to the Navy on May 14, 1959.
 Production on the DDs continued until 1983.

 On July 4, 1991, the Navy commissioned its first-in-class Aegis guided missile destroyer USS Arleigh Burke (DDG 51).
 Ingalls delivered the second Arleigh Burke class destroyer, USS Barry (DDG 52), in October 1992.
 The Arleigh Burke destroyers are still regarded as the US Navy’s most powerful and advanced surface warship.
 Production on these destroyers continues today at Ingalls Shipbuilding.

 Since the delivery of USS Barry, Ingalls has continued to build Arleigh Burke class destroyers for the U.S. Navy.
 Drawing upon “lessons learned” from each ship, Ingalls continually improves its shipbuilding process in the areas of safety, quality, cost and schedule.
 Twenty-eight Ingalls-built destroyers are in active service.
 John Finn (DDG 113), Ralph Johnson (DDG 114), Paul Ignatius (DDG 117), Delbert D. Black (DDG 119), and Frank E. Petersen Jr. (DDG 121) are currently under construction.
-John Finn (DDG 113) is scheduled to deliver in 2016 and Ralph Johnson (DDG 114) is scheduled to deliver in 2017.
-Lenah H. Sutcliffe Higbee (DDG 123) is scheduled to start fabrication in 2017.
+John Finn (DDG 113) was delivered in 2016 and Ralph Johnson (DDG 114) is scheduled to deliver in 2017.
+Lenah H. Sutcliffe Higbee (DDG 123) started fabrication in early 2017.